 E.g.: If you type the criteria “50” or “12/3/12”, an error message is returned because Access interprets values in quotes marks as text, not as numbers.

 Be sure to remove this double quote.
-You will know when you enter a valid data in the criteria field because # sign will appear around the date, like #12/3/12#.
+You will know when you enter valid data in the criteria field because # sign will appear around the date, like #12/3/12#.

 How To Change Data Type In Access 2010/2013/2016?

 If the issue is just because of the similar data type then you must try the following fixes.
-As this helps in easy changing of the data type for existing fields.
-So, learn here how to change data type in Access 2010/2013/2016.
+This helps in the easy changing of the data type for existing fields.
+So, learn here how to change the data type in Access 2010/2013/2016.

-- Make selection for the field for whom you requires to change the data type.
+- Make a selection for the field for whom you require to change the data type.

-- Select the field tab and after then go to Formatting group.
-Within the formatting group there is drop down arrow present next to Data Type, click on it .
+- Select the field tab and then go to the Formatting group.
+Within the formatting group there is a drop-down arrow present next to Data Type, click on it.

-- Performing above step will change the Field data type.
-As per selection of the data type you will notice change in your information.
+- Performing the above step will change the Field data type.
+As per the selection of the data type you will notice a change in your information.

 What To Do If All The Above Solution Fails To Work?

 The possibility is also that the above-mentioned solution won’t work.
 For such cases, you need to reach out to Access Repair And Recovery tool for advanced troubleshooting and solutions to get back to being productive with Microsoft Access!

-There are various advantages of using the tool such as it repair corrupted/damaged .accdb and .mdb files, restore each and every data and such as tables, queries, indexes, relations, etc. This tool also help you in restoring data from password protected form and lot more.
+There are various advantages of using the tool such as its repair corrupted/damaged .accdb and .mdb files, restore each and every data and such as tables, queries, indexes, relations, etc. This tool also helps you in restoring data from the password-protected form and a lot more.